Azure Virtual Machine Recommended Best Practices for SQL Server with Cloud Block Store

 Starting with the number of NICs to assign to a VM: There may be situations where multiple NICs attached to an Azure VM is a requirement (e.g. having 1 NIC for management and another NIC for iSCSI traffic), however, adding additional NICs to an Azure VM for the same service (e.g. iSCSI traffic) will not increase the overall bandwidth capability of the VM.
 The amount of available bandwidth is selected when the VM-type is chosen.
 In fact, that network bandwidth is drawn from a single pool that each of the attached NIC(s) will utilize and share.

-A single NIC for an Azure SQL VM will provide maximum performance between the Cloud Block Store instance, and the SQL virtual machine.
+A single NIC for an Azure VM running SQL Server will provide maximum performance between the Cloud Block Store instance, and the VM.

-When it comes to how much network bandwidth a customer should provision for a given Azure SQL VM, the answer will depend on the size of the SQL DB, the required database throughput needed and the type of CBS instance being used (V10 vs V20).
+When it comes to how much network bandwidth a customer should provision for a given Azure VM running SQL Server, the answer will depend on the size of the database, the required database throughput needed and the type of CBS instance being used (V10 vs V20).
 Cloud Block Store controller VMs are themselves Azure VMs so they will have a provisioned amount of bandwidth available for iSCSI, management and other required network operations.
-In order to maximize throughput performance between the SQL VM and the CBS instance hosting SQL data, we recommend choosing a SQL VM type that is either identical to, or slightly below the bandwidth values of the two CBS option controller types:
+In order to maximize throughput performance between the SQL Server VM and the CBS instance hosting SQL Server data, we recommend choosing a VM type that is either identical to, or slightly below the bandwidth values of the two CBS option controller types:

 Azure VM Recommended Best Practices

-An obvious but important consideration for using SQL with Cloud Block Store is to confirm that the Azure VM and the Cloud Block Store instant are deployed in the same Azure zone and are using the same vNet wherever possible.
+An obvious but important consideration for using SQL Server with Cloud Block Store is to confirm that the Azure VM and the Cloud Block Store instant are deployed in the same region and availability zone and are using the same vNet wherever possible.
 This ensures the shortest network round trip and also prevents unexpected ingress and egress charging.

-A further recommendation is to make certain that the Azure VM and the CBS instance are deployed into the same Azure zone.
-Specifying an Azure zone is optional when deploying a new Azure VM, however, we recommend placing it into the same zone as CBS as not selecting a zone can allow the VM to 'float' between zones upon reboot/start-up and may lead to sub-optimal performance relative to pinning the VM to the same zone as CBS.
-Note that it is not possible to assign an Azure zone to, or migrate a VM or CBS to a different Azure zone once it has been created.
+A further recommendation is to make certain that the Azure VM and the CBS instance are deployed into the same availability zone in an Azure region.
+Specifying an availaibility zone is optional when deploying a new Azure VM, however, we recommend placing it into the same zone as CBS.
+Not selecting an availability zone can allow the VM to 'float' between zones upon reboot/start-up and may lead to sub-optimal performance relative to pinning the VM to the same availabilty zone as CBS.
+Note that it is not possible to assign an availability zone to, or migrate a VM or CBS to a different availability zone once it has been created.

-The below two screenshots highlight where this selection is made during the deployment process for an Azure VM and CBS, respectively.
+The below two screenshots highlight where this selection is made during the deployment process for an Azure VM (Figure 4) and CBS (Figure 5)., respectively.

-For production SQL Server workloads, Azure has recommended using virtual machine types that are in the Ebdsv5-series.
+For production SQL Server workloads, Azure has recommended using VM types that are in the Ebdsv5-series.
 These virtual machines are purpose-built for memory-intensive applications and they also support and have Accelerate Networking enabled by default upon creation.
-Of course, other virtual machine types that support SQL can certainly be used, especially for smaller test/dev SQL instances.
+Of course, other virtual machine types that support SQL Server can certainly be used, especially for smaller test/dev SQL Server instances.

 Further reading on this VM type and SQL Server recommendations on VM type can be found below: